-sociocultural disciplines.
-Re-designed as a COLL 200 in the new College Curriculum
+Study of Language (Ling 220): An introduction to linguistics that covers theoretical, applied, and sociocultural disciplines.
+Re-designed as a COLL 200 for the College Curriculum

-discussion-based research seminar that explores sociolinguistic approaches to gender and disciplinary writing.
+discussion-based research seminar that explores sociolinguistic approaches to gender and practices disciplinary writing.

-and to produce a major fieldwork-based project.
-Re-designed as a COLL 400 in the new College Curriculum
+Sociolinguistic Field Methods (Ling 441): A research seminar that allows students to learn a variety of sociolinguistic methods and to produce a major fieldwork-based project.
+Re-designed as a COLL 400 for the College Curriculum